-Copies of the agenda for the current Board meeting, minutes of the previous Board meeting, and relevant supplementary information will be prepared and distributed to each trustee at least forty-eight (48) hours in advance of a Board meeting and will be available to any interested citizen at the 's office forty-eight (48) hours before a Board meeting.
-An agenda for other types of Board meetings will be prepared if circumstances require an agenda.
+Copies of the agenda for the current Board meeting, minutes of the previous Board meeting, and relevant supplementary information will be prepared and distributed to each trustee at least forty-eight (48) hours in advance of a Board meeting and will be available to any interested citizen at the School's office forty-eight (48) hours before a Board meeting.
+Agendas serving as the public notice of a meeting will be posted and distributed in accordance with Policy 1400.
+Agendas shall note the meeting will be recorded in accordance with this policy.
+Upon convening a meeting, the Board Chair shall announce the meeting is being recorded in accordance with this policy.